 The RAVPower FileHub Plus isn’t just a router that’s shrunken down to the size of a deck of cards, it’s a groun-up redesign of what we consider a router to be.
 The device is extremely easy to hold in the hands, featuring an easy to use power button and four network power indicating LEDs.
 At first glance, it might look it’s just a single button with no external ports.
 But when you lift the top, you’ll see a USB port (full size) and a WAN port bundled in.
 This can do a lot more than you’d expect, thanks to the impressive built-in software.

 This powerful little router supports almost every network standard out there, surprisingly allowing it to compete with some of the top tier consumer networking equipment.
 For starters, it supports 802.11 BGN.
-While this is pretty standard, it beefs the network up a little with support for dual band technology, allowing you to use multiple devices without them interfering with each other.

 But really, it’s what this router can do over top of these networks that make it impressive.
 The USB port can be connected to an external HDD, or you can install an SD card.
 This makes it operate as a NAS, so you can access these files from all of your devices easily.
 It also supports DLNA, so you can broadcast media files from your phone or laptop to any compatible TV.

 The one nice thing about this router is that almost all of its modes are operable at the same time.
 The only choice you need to make is hotspot, (sharing the active internet connection from one of your devices or the WAN port with all of them) or extender (taking an existing Wi-Fi network and re-broadcasting it to be more powerful.)